 Understanding U.S. Salvage Car Auctions

 Salvage cars are primarily available through used car auctions.
-The companies that put these cars up on the block at these auctions are almost exclusively insurance companies, as insurers will routinely buy totaled vehicles off their owners in exchange for not having to pay for having them rebuilt.
+The companies that put these cars up on the block at these auctions are almost exclusively insurance companies, as insurers will routinely offer to buy totaled vehicles off their owners (by setting an appointment) in exchange for not having to pay for having them rebuilt.

 This usually occurs when it costs more to rebuild the vehicle than it does to just pay off the owner for the value of the car in total (hence the term “totaled”).
 As a result, insurers often have a high volume of cars that they can’t get rid of fast enough.

 This makes finding salvage cars at auction incredibly easy, and since insurers are more interested in getting rid of these cars than turning any kind of profit, you can get salvage cars for a very low price.

 The only drawback is that you’re unlikely to learn what happened to each car to total it, except when the damage is evident.